bd6981/crud/README.md

 ## CORS

 Sometimes we need we'll need to add the `cors` dependency.
-CORS stands for cross origin resource sharing.
-Express is enforcing a CORS policy that cross-origin requests without proper configuration on the back end.
+CORS stands for Cross Origin Resource Sharing.
+Express is enforcing a CORS policy that blocks cross-origin requests without proper configuration on the back end.

 You can think of origins as website domains, like `localhost:3000`, `localhost:8080`, `google.com`, `fuzzy-panda-cat.herokuapp.com`, and so on.

 Because our server runs on `localhost:8000`, any requests that come from somewhere that is NOT `localhost:8000` will be blocked, by default.
 So if we had a website that made `fetch()` requests to `localhost:8000`, they would be blocked unless we configure cors in express.

-The npm package `cors` is middleware that tells express to accept requests from different origins.
+The npm package `cors` is middleware that tells Express to accept requests from different origins.
 By default it just enables ALL origins.
+For better security, you can [configure](https://www.npmjs.com/package/cors#configuring-cors) the `cors` middleware to enable cross-origin requests from specific origins (URLs).

 > [Here's a good article](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)
 > on MDN about what CORS is.